azpeteryang/azpeteryang.github.io/_pages/cv.md

 •	Designed a model for image recognition using optimized ResNet with Online Hard Example Mining and Multi-GPU training with parameter server architecture.
 •	The optimized model increased accuracy and training speed comparing to the built-in ResNet in PyTorch.

+* Internship in Gelan Technology
+•	Built up a positioning software, used RSSI model for distance calculation, the error of positioning is less than 0.5m.
+•	Applied Kalman filter to improve the algorithm, collaborated with team members to improve the signal processing stability of the Physical Layer of the Wi-Fi system.